 1. Chose your palette.

 Using too many colors can create a result that is messy and confusing to the eye.
-If this is what you are aiming for, then that is up to you.
-But if you want an image that is harmonious, I recommend sticking to a limited number of colors and mixing them to create hues.
+If you want an image that is harmonious, try limiting the number of pencils you use, and mix them to create hues.

-This will emulate the way the eye perceives color in the outside world (where every element is bathed in the same light) and ensure that every element of your image tones with the others.
+This will emulate the way the eye perceives color in the outside world (where everything is bathed in the same light) and ensure that every element of your image tones with the others.

 As a fun exercise, you may wish to look at a color wheel and chose two colors which are either opposite, or next to each other on the wheel, and exclusively use these.
 Try using three colors, then four, then five.
-Perhaps you'll find a combination of colors that is especially pleasing to you, and repeat them many times over.
+Perhaps you'll find a combination of colors that is especially pleasing to you.
 Perhaps you'll find that you have a preference for some colors and a dislike for others.
-Or perhaps you'll just enjoy trying many different combinations.
+Enjoy trying many different combinations.

 2. Ask yourself where the light is coming from.

 In our world, light either comes from the sun or the moon, or from artificial lights.
 It behaves in a set, and predictable way.
-If you want to create a realistic result that your viewer's eye finds easy to interpret, your purpose is to imitate the behavior of this light source.
 To say it in a simpler way: light follows a trajectory.
 For instance, if it falls down from the right, the shadow will be cast to the left.

 Think of yourself as a movie director.
 You have the control over how/where you want to direct your viewer's eye.
 So study the way light behaves when it falls over objects.
 Look at the way shadows appear in nature.
 Are the edges sharp?
 Blurry?

-Being conscious of your light source of this will help you greatly.
+Being conscious of the light source you chose to create of this will help you greatly.

 3. Don´t rush.
 Go slow.